adamdriscoll/universal-dashboard-documentation/components/custom-components/javascript-elements.md

 * Babel
 * React
 * NPM

-For this example, we will be using the [UDSparklines](https://github.com/ironmansoftware/ud-sparklines) project.

 To get started, you will need to define a NPM package.json file.
 This final defines the package's dependencies and any tooling that is required to bundle the package into a final JS file.
 UDSparklines uses react-sparklines.